Naominour/Text-Summariser/README.md

 - Verify the deployment by visiting your Azure Web App URL.

 ## Results
-The final output of the project is a trained text summarization model deployed on Azure Cloud, accessible via a web interface where users can input text and receive summarized content.
+The final output of the project is a trained text summarisation model deployed on Azure Cloud, accessible via a web interface where users can input text and receive summarised content.